jyl625/JSdewValley/README.md

 # Implementation Timeline

 - **Friday Afternoon & Weekend**: Setup project.
 Create index.html page with canvas, and other empty webpage elements like title and nav links.
 Learn how to render and animate character sprites on canvas.
-Implement character movement.
 Create basic world, character, tool, and plant classes.
+Implement character movement/action animation.
 Also on canvas, render the farm and other game objects like plants.
 - **Monday**: Implement game logic for character activity like planting, harvesting, buying seeds, selling crops.
 Make sure the game can progress to the next in-game day so the plants grow/wither properly.
 Add additional plant classes.
 - **Tuesday**: Flush out any issues from previous days.
 Implement menu/splash/instructions screen.
 - **Wednesday**: Finish up other features of the webpage not related to the game (i.e. nav links, etc.)